erikeidt/erikeidt.github.io/The-Double-E-Method.md

 * see an operand (e.g. identifier, constant), so create AST for the operand and push it onto the operand stack.&nbsp; Switch to binary state.

-* see an open paranthesis, then push operator for grouping paren onto the operator stack.&nbsp; Stay in unary state.
+* see an open parenthesis, then push operator for grouping paren onto the operator stack.&nbsp; Stay in unary state.

-In the binary state, we are expecting binary operators, or close paranthesis (or open paren).&nbsp; If we:
+In the binary state, we are expecting binary operators, or close parenthesis (or open paren).&nbsp; If we:

 * see an operator token (e.g. - or \*) in the binary state, and we know we have a binary operator (e.g. subtraction or multiplication).